AlTrAugsburg/virtual-machine-Assembler/README.md

 Version updates from server and a warning before leaving application, when the code in the code area wasn't saved. :open_mouth:

+Project closed.
+Maybe there will be an update in some kind in the future, but there's no plan right now.

 **Author: Albert Traut**